sean-mcclure/execution_flow/README.md

 # Examples

 Below is an example with 5 functions.
-Note how funct1 calls funct2, which calls funct3, which finally calls funct4. funct5 is by itself.
+In order to track these functions during execution we decorate each of them with the `@track` decorator as follows:

 ```
 from execution_flow.tracker import *